 All changes made to the Guide will be recorded in the version history log below.

 Table of amendments

 Amendment Date updated Version Updated Table 15 in Chapter 4 to align information about Adenovirus (respiratory), Rhinovirus and RSV with the AICGs.
-Updated Table 16 in Chapter 4 to align information about Rotavirus (gastroenteritis), Clostridioides difficile and Norovirus with the AICGs.
-January 2025 1.1 Added new resource to Chapter 10 (page 153): Guidance for implementation of the Antimicrobial Stewardship (AMS) Clinical Care Standard in aged care March 2025 1.1
+January 2025 1.1